influxdata/influxdb/cmd/influx_tsm/README.md

 ## Rolling back a conversion
 If you wish to rollback a conversion check the databases in your _data_ directory.
 For every backed-up database remove the non-backed up version and then rename the backup so that it no longer has the extention `.bak`.
 Then restart your InfluxDB system.

+## How to avoid downtime when up upgrading shards

+### Identify non tsm1 shards
+Non tsm shards will be files of the form `data/<database>/<retention_policy>/<shard_id>`.

+Tsm shards will be files of the form `data/<database>/<retention_policy>/<shard_id>/<file>.tsm`.

+### Determine which bz/bz1 shards are cold
+Check `show shards` to see the start and end date for shards.

+If the date range for the shards does not span the current time and those shards are not actively being queried, then a shard is said to be "cold".
+Otherwise, a shard is said to be "hot".

+### Convert cold shards
+1. Copy each of the "cold" shards you'd like to convert to a new directory of the form `data/<database>/<retention_policy>/<shard_id>`.
+2. Run the `influx_tsm` tool on the directory `influx_tsm -parallel data/`
+3. Remove the old cold shards from the original directory.
+4. Move the new cold shards to the original directory.